JuliaDynamics/CriticalTransitions.jl/docs/src/examples/Langevin_MCMC.md

 ````@example LMCMC
 ````

-## Problem Setup
+## FitzHugh Nagumo System (FHN)

-We'll consider a 2D system with a double-well flow, called the Maier-Stein model.
-It is a famous benchmark problem as it exhibits non-gradient dynamics with two stable equilibrium points at (-1,0) and (1,0), connected by a non-trivial transition path.
+As an example, we consider a gradient 2D system that is driven by a two dimensional Wiener rpocess, the FitzHugh Nagumo System (FHN).

 The system's deterministic dynamics are given by:

 Define the vector field